We all have weaknesses. We’re human.

 A few months later, my sister and I parted ways, and I moved into an adorable bachelor suite.

 The night of my move, I went grocery shopping.
 Stuffing my cart with everything from oranges to spices, cereal to sugar.
-I was starting from scratch after all.
+After al, I was starting from scratch.

 And a Pillsbury tube jumped into my cart.